 Oak Park Unified School District requires all students to earn 20 credits of Physical Education toward graduation from high school.
 Furthermore, all 9th-grade students are required to enroll in PE unless they are engaged in regular school-sponsored interscholastic athletic programs (CA EC 51242), and are to take the California State Physical Fitness Test (CPFT).
 Students with special needs will receive an accommodated PE program per physician’s recommendation.

 CALIFORNIA PHYSICAL FITNESS TESTS (CPFT)

 All ninth-grade students are required to take the CPFT at Oak Park High School.
 The six tests include; the mile run, curl-ups (sit-ups), push-ups, body composition, sit and reach (flexibility), and trunk extensor (strength and flexibility).
-For 9th grade students enrolled in PE these tests are administered in PE classes.
-For ninth grade students earning PE credit for participation in interscholastic athletic activities or Independent Study PE, the tests are administered in 7th period in the Spring.
+For 9th-grade students enrolled in PE these tests are administered in PE classes.
+For 9th-grade students earning PE credit for participation in interscholastic athletic activities or Independent Study PE, the tests are administered in 7th period in the Spring.

 ATHLETIC CREDIT REQUIREMENTS

-Students who make the cheerleading squad, dance team, or marching band may earn PE credits toward the Physical Education requirement.
+Students who make the cheerleading, stunt squads, dance team, marching band, color guard or drumline may earn PE credits toward the Physical Education requirement.

 INDEPENDENT STUDY PHYSICAL EDUCATION (ISPE)